tendermint/tendermint/spec/consensus/light-client.md

   }

   // Captures skipping condition. h1 and h2 has already passed basic validation (function `verify`).
-  // returns (true, nil) in case h2 can be trusted based on h1, (false, nil) in case it cannot be trusted but no errors are observed during check and (false, error) in case
+  // returns nil in case h2 can be trusted based on h1, otherwise returns error.
+  // ErrHeaderExpired is used to signal that h1 has expired,
+  // ErrInvalidAdjacentHeaders that adjacent headers are not consistent and
-  // an error is detected (for example adjacent headers are not consistent). func CheckSupport(h1,h2,trustlevel) (bool, error) {
+  // ErrTooMuchChange that there is not enough intersection between validator sets to have skipping condition true. func CheckSupport(h1,h2,trustlevel) error {
       assume h1.Header.Height < h2.header.Height

-      if hasExpired(h1) return (false, ErrHeaderExpired(h1))
+      if hasExpired(h1) return ErrHeaderExpired(h1)

       // total sum of voting power of validators in h1.NextV vp_all := totalVotingPower(h1.Header.NextV)